ideasonpurpose/docker-wordpress-dev/README.md

 ## About This Project

 This project provides local development environments for developing WordPress websites.
-This includes flexible, pre-configured Docker-based MySQL and PHP servers as well as a number of helper scripts.
+This includes pre-configured Docker-based MySQL and PHP servers, our [Docker-Build toolchain][docker-build] and a number of helper scripts.

 ## Getting Started